coulas/Craftsmanship/Katas/introduction/LeapYears.md

+# what to learn from this one ?
+dfg

 # Leap Years, Gregorian Calendar

 Write a function that returns true or false depending on wheter its input integer is a leap year or not.